Etudes for Wind Ensemble

 Etude 3, "Pass Around", begins with a saxophone quartet playing an angular and syncopated melody.
 That melody passes through a series of variations and is gradually broken into smaller and smaller pieces as it gets passed around the band.
 By the end of the etude, each instrument only plays 1 note at a time, with the composite melody forming a strange pointillistic patchwork.

-Etude 4, "Poco Ritardando", is set in a perpetual poco ritardando.
+Etude 4, "Poco Rit.", is set in a perpetual poco ritardando.
 The etude starts out at q=128, and as the pulse gradually slows down, the effect is offset by the composite rhythm, harmonic rhythm, and beat subdivisions, which gradually speed up.
 At the end of the etude, the original material returns, this time starting at q=64 and notated twice as fast.
-The original title was "Slacken Slightly", which I changed after reading that Percy Grainger's usage of cutesy English terminology was rooted in virulent racism: that he wanted to exclusively use "blue-eyed" language from "genetically superior" Anglo-Saxon countries.

 Etude 5, "Windows", has a relentlessly driving pulse led by a snare drum ostinato.
 The majority of the band punctuates each measure with an aggressive 8th note stinger: in the windows between each of these downbeats, a different small group of instruments have to pop out of the texture and blend with each other on the fly.
 After a comparably sparse solo section, the windows return, filled with a rollicking melody that gets harmonized with what is colloquially known as "pirate modality".
 The etude ends big with a rapid unison rhythm, an ascending 16th note run that spans over 5 octaves, and a callback to the ending of the first etude.